prokod/gradle-crossbuild-scala/README.md

 ```

 #### Notes
-- If `crossBuild.scalaVersionsCatalog` catalog is not defined a default one will be used (might get outdated).
+- If `crossBuild.scalaVersionsCatalog` is not defined a default one will be used (might get outdated).
+- Per build item in `builds {}` block, Scala version is set either by explicitly setting `build.scalaVersion` or implicitly through `build.name`.<br>
+  If both present in the same `build` item, they should match otherwise an exception is thrown.
 - The dependencies "duo":
   ```groovy
   dependencies {